HackYourFutureBelgium/sql-database/week3/README.md

 > [!TIP]
 > Triggers have many functionalities and use cases - this was just an example.
 For a more comprehensive overview of triggers in MySQL, check out their [documentation](https://dev.mysql.com/doc/refman/8.4/en/trigger-syntax.html).

-TODO exercise

 ## Indexes

 > [!NOTE]
-> In this section we'll use a new database `movies` that you can download from TODO.
+> In this section we'll use a new database `movies` that you can download from [here](https://cdn.cs50.net/sql/2023/x/lectures/5/src5/indexes/movies.db).
-> You can connect to it using DBeaver.
-TODO
-> TODO explain this is SQLite
+> This is not a MySQL database - it's SQLite.
+Still, you can connect to it using DBeaver and for the purpose of this section you can treat SQLite the same as MySQL.

 Indexes can be utilized to speed up our queries.